-- Only students that are in good academic standing and have reached the COMSAE 475 threshold will be allowed to sit for the COMLEX Level 1 Exam. - COMSAE Phase 1 score & COMLEX Level 1 exam date: Unless an extension is approved by the Preclinical Dean, eligible students MUST sit for the COMLEX Level 1 exam no more than 60 days after reaching the COMSAE 475 threshold.
-Failure to do so will result in a revocation of exam NBOME COMLEX Level 1 registration privileges and a requirement to re-take the COMSAE (475) exam. - Students that have not sat for COMLEX Level 1 by July 1st will not be permitted to start rotations and must request a Leave of Absence from Student Affairs.
-Those students will be required to submit a passing COMLEX Level 1 score to petition to return, to start rotations. - As per the Handbook, students who have not sat for COMLEX-USA Level 1 by the start of clinical rotations must: 1) meet with the Preclinical Dean and Learning Specialist to discuss opportunities for support and a study plan, 2) meet with the Clinical Dean and/or Director of Clinical Education to discuss their rotation schedule, and 3) meet with the Dean of Student Affairs to discuss all details pertaining to a Leave of Absence policy, Petition to Return, Add/Drop guidelines, Financial Aid and Tuition obligations, and Graduation timeline. - A student cannot progress to the 4th year of the program without successful completion of 3rd year requirements, including but not limited to a passing COMLEX-USA Level 1 score. - UNSUCCESSFUL COMLEXL Level 1 score: In the event that a student fails the COMLEX Level 1 Exam, it is the responsibility of the student to schedule a face-to-face or Zoom meeting with the Preclinical Dean and the Director of Clinical Education, and the Learning Specialist.
-The purpose of the meeting is to assist with COMLEX Level 1 support and planning. - Those students who do not achieve a passing COMLEX-USA Level 1 score will be permitted to complete their current rotation block and they will be placed on an LOA until a passing score is achieved.
-Students should meet with the Office of Student Affairs to discuss withdrawing and/or dropping from any remaining registered courses. - As stated in the Student Handbook, the Clinical Dean may remove noncompliant students from rotations. https://tourocom.touro.edu/students/
+- Only students that are in good academic standing and have reached the COMSAE 475 threshold will be allowed to sit for the COMLEX Level 1 Exam. - COMSAE Phase 1 score & COMLEX Level 1 exam date: Unless an extension is approved by the Preclinical Dean, eligible students MUST sit for the COMLEX Level 1 exam no more than

+- 60 days after reaching the COMSAE 475 threshold.
+Failure to do so will result in a revocation of exam NBOME COMLEX Level 1 registration privileges and a requirement to re-take the COMSAE (475) exam. - Students that have not sat for COMLEX Level 1 by July 1st or the first day of third year will not be permitted to start rotations, regardless of the order of rotations, and must request a Leave of Absence from Student Affairs.
+Those students will be required to submit a passing COMLEX Level 1 score to petition to return, at least 30 days prior to the start of the next full rotation, to start rotations. - As per the Handbook, students who have not sat for COMLEX-USA Level 1 by July 1st or the first day of rotations must: 1) meet with the Preclinical Dean and Learning Specialist to discuss opportunities for support and a study plan, 2) meet with the Clinical Dean and/or Director of Clinical Education to discuss their rotation schedule, and 3) meet with the Dean of Student Affairs to discuss all details pertaining to a Leave of Absence policy, Petition to Return, Add/Drop guidelines, Financial Aid and Tuition obligations, and Graduation timeline. - A student cannot progress to the fourth year of the program without successful completion of third year requirements, including but not limited to a passing COMLEX-USA Level 1 score. - UNSUCCESSFUL COMLEX Level 1 score: If a student fails the COMLEX Level 1 Exam, it is the responsibility of the student to schedule a face-to-face or Zoom meeting with the Preclinical Dean and the Director of Clinical Education, and the Learning Specialist.
+The purpose of the meeting is to assist with COMLEX Level 1 support and planning. - Those students who do not achieve a passing COMLEX-USA Level 1 score will be permitted to complete their current rotation and they will be placed on an LOA until a passing score is achieved.
+Students should meet with the Office of Student Affairs to discuss withdrawing and/or dropping from any remaining registered courses.